byterubpay/byterub-site/_posts/2018-10-15-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-15.md

 **\<suraeNoether>** yes hello
 **\<sgp\_>** Hello
 **\<kovri-slack> \<oneiric>** hullo
-**\<suraeNoether>** today i want to chat about research and the monero konferenco, and... that's my agenda. if folks want to add to the list, shout out~
+**\<suraeNoether>** today i want to chat about research and the byterub konferenco, and... that's my agenda. if folks want to add to the list, shout out~
 **\<sarang>** hi
 **\<sarang>** Where to begin?
 **\<suraeNoether>** well, firstly
-**\<suraeNoether>** who wants to come give a 20-40 minute chat at the Monero Konferenco?
+**\<suraeNoether>** who wants to come give a 20-40 minute chat at the ByteRub Konferenco?
 I'd like each workgroup to have at least one representative
 **\<hyc>** when/where is that going to be?
 **\<sarang>** I'll do one
 **\<suraeNoether>** Good question, hyc!
 Right now it's looking to be one of the weekends between April 27 and June 15 in Denver, Colorado. invited speakers will be reimbursed for their travel costs